Peggy Pope

 Florence Margaret "Peggy" Pope (May 15, 1929 – May 27, 2020) was an American actress of stage, television and film.

 Early life

 Pope was born in Montclair, New Jersey.
 Her father was a notable doctor in the area.
 She graduated from Smith College.

 Television

 Pope made many acting appearances, including in such series as The Trials of O'Brien, Bewitched, and Barney Miller.
 Her national professional debut came in a touring troupe of Mister Roberts.

 Film

-Pope is likely best-remembered, if not by name, as "the office lush", and later, recovering alcoholic, Margaret Foster, in the 1980 movie 9 to 5.
+Pope is likely best remembered, if not by name, as "the office lush" Margaret Foster—whose catchphrase is “Atta girl”—in the 1980 movie 9 to 5.
 She also had a small role as Elvira in the 1984 science fiction movie The Last Starfighter.
 A year later, she appeared in Once Bitten as Mark Kendall's mother.
 In 2008, she appeared as Sister Angela in Clark Gregg's Choke.

 Stage

 Pope's Broadway credits include Doctor Jazz (1975), The School for Wives (1971), Harvey (1970), The Rose Tattoo (1966), Viva Madison Avenue!
 (1960), The Long Dream (1960), and Moonbirds (1959).

 She appeared in the rotating cast of the Off-Broadway staged reading of Wit & Wisdom.